La Chandeleur: The day the French get superstitious

 Published: 2 February 2018 10:28 CET

-The Day of Chandeleur is celebrated 40 days after Christmas in France - on February 2nd - meaning this year it falls on a Thursday.
+The day of La Chandeleur (or Candlemas) is celebrated 40 days after Christmas – on February 2nd – meaning this year it falls on a Friday.

 The origins of the celebration go back to Roman times, but over the centuries many French regions have thrown in a string of their own superstitions to prevent the worst from happening, or indeed to bring their family fortune.

 Here is a selection of our favourites from across the country.

 In the Franche-Comté region, a proverb says that if someone can carry a Chandeleur candle stick all the way home from church without it extinguishing, then that person will “for sure stay alive this year”.
 A bit of a morbid superstition for a candle, you might think, but you've obviously not heard what the folks down in the Haute-Garonne département thought.

 There, they said that if a candle's wax only dripped on one side of the candle during a religious procession, it announced the death of a loved-one during the year.

 They also said that “bewitched” people could only be cured by a soothsayer using a blessed altar candle on the day of the Chandeleur.
 He would then draw various symbols on the ground, then mix soild from a graveyard with holy water, only to douse the floor with it together with a mix of poppy, fennel, and wild mustard.

 Yes, the crêpes.
 Well, back in the day people would place a single Franc coin on top of their ready-baked crêpes.
 Then, they'd let the coin cool down before rolling it in some paper and placing it in the wardobe until the next year.
 Why?
 The tradition was supposed to bring more money into the household.